Arizona Court Records

 What Are Arizona Juvenile Court Records?

 The Arizona Juvenile Court system is a sub-stratification within the Superior Court system across counties in the state.
-Their primary function is to handle referrals of delinquencies and protection rights of children under state statutes.
+Its primary function includes handling referrals of delinquencies and protecting children's rights under state statutes.

-A referral happens when a parent, school official, probation officer, police and other agencies submit a notice to the County Attorney.
+A referral typically happens when a parent, school official, probation officer, police, or other agencies submit a notice to the County Attorney.
 Juveniles in this category are between the ages of 8 and 17 years old.
-Referrals come in form of citations or a physical arrest by the law enforcement agents.
+Referrals come in the form of citations or a physical arrest by law enforcement agents.
 The entire process goes into documentation, eventually making up a juvenile record.
-Arizona Revised Statutes 8–202 govern the interpretations and rules of procedure in the state Juvenile Courts
+Arizona Revised Statutes 8–202 govern the interpretations and rules of procedure in the state Juvenile Courts.

 What Information Is Contained In An Arizona Juvenile Record?

-A juvenile record contains basic identifying information of the involved juvenile:
+A juvenile record mainly contains basic identifying information about the involved juvenile:

 - Names and address of the juvenile

-- County where the case is being handled
+- The county where the case is being handled

 - Names of supervisory officers assigned to the case